Why is the AGM important?

 • The charities we support

-You can also vote on the people standing for election to join Nationwide’s Board.
+You can also vote on the people standing for election to join or to be re-elected to Nationwide’s Board.

 How to vote